izelnakri/riotjs-redux-experiment/README.md

 Status: isomorphic RiotJS example is done, testing Redux with RiotJS(still in progress)

 I did this in RiotJS on purpose to inspire others.
-JS code is very high quality.
+JS code is high quality.

-I didn't use a fancy flux/redux store since there is no adding/removing or no syncing data with a server

 I didn't use a bundler like webpack, because I like good DSLs, I know node + GulpJs and I'm not a hipster.